maxmilton/solid-router/README.md

 - Simple — single top level router, no nesting, no context, handles all `<a>` clicks
 - Light — [few dependencies](https://npm.anvaka.com/#/view/2d/%2540maxmilton%252Fsolid-router); under the hood it's mostly an abstraction on top of Solid's built-in Switch and Match components + a little handling logic
 - Flexible path matching — static paths, parameters, optional parameters, wildcards, and no match fallback
-- URL search query params parsing
+- Optional URL search query params parsing

 > Note: This package is not designed to work with SSR or DOM-less pre-rendering.
 If you need a universal solution use [solid-app-router](https://github.com/solidjs/solid-app-router) instead.